 This Comprehensive Post Implementation Review (CPIR) provides an overview of the project history with emphasis on the Execution Phase activities.
 At the end of each section, references were made to the lessons learned listed in Appendix A. A chronological list of major Execution Phase activities is provided in Appendix.
-B. The CPIR was prepared based on the Project Execution Report (PER) issued by for the on December 21, 2017.
-The PER was prepared by for the project function with the OPG project team members.
+B. The CPIR was prepared based on the Project Execution Report (PER) issued by Section on December 21, 2017.
+The PER was prepared by Section in cooperation with the OPG project team members.
 The draft CPIR was internally reviewed by Tony Bennett (Director, Dam & Public Safety), Peter Hassan (Director, Plant Engineering Services), Paul Burroughs (Director, Project Management) and Bryan Shaddock (Finance Controller) before submission for approval.